Flo890/MobileRabbitHoleProcessML/README.md

 # RabbitHoleProcess
-The Code for preprocessing the collected usage data from the field study of my Masters Thesis 'Detecting the Mobile Phone Rabbit Hole'.
+The Code for my Masters Thesis 'Detecting the Mobile Phone Rabbit Hole' for
+ - preprocessing the collected usage data from the field study
+ - machine learnig models for detecting a mobile rabbit hole sessions